tomoko-tiba/Critical-Studies-Blog/week12.md

-##  short story about a new space station
+##  Story about a new space station

 Once upon a time, in a future not too far from now, a new space station was built with a revolutionary idea in mind.
 This space station, named "Crip Station," was designed to embrace difference and celebrate diversity in all its forms.